RiptGear® Open-Patella Knee Brace Support applies firm adjustable compression around the entire knee reducing pain, inflammation, and tightness.

 Best Knee Braces

-Several types of knee braces are available to choose from.
+When researching knee braces, you will find several styles to choose from.
 The style you choose will likely be based on the level of support you need.
 The various styles include sleeves, wraparound braces, hinged braces, and straps.

-1. Knee sleeves come in various sizes that are usually based on the circumference of your quadriceps.
+Knee sleeves are often available in multiple sizes based on the circumference of your quadriceps.
 They are easy to wear, and you can slip them up and over your knee.
 They provide gentle knee compression which can help control swelling and pain.
 Knee sleeves often work best for intermittent, mild knee pain.
-Additionally, they can help minimize arthritis pain.
-Knee sleeves are the most comfortable style and can easily fit under clothing.
-RiptGear® also offers one of the best knee compression sleeves available.
+Additionally, they are designed to help minimize arthritis pain.
+Knee sleeves are the simplest design and the most comfortable style.
+They can easily fit under clothing.

-2. Wraparound or dual-wrap braces are great for athletes who experience mild to moderate knee pain because this style provides more support than knee sleeves.
-This style of knee brace is easy to put on and to take off.
-They can also be used during training because they don’t have the bulk and heaviness of hinged knee braces.
+Wraparound or dual-wrap braces are great for athletes who experience mild to moderate knee pain because this style provides more support than a knee sleeve.
+The wraparound style of knee brace is easy to put on and to take off.
+They can be used during training because they don’t have the bulk and heaviness of hinged knee braces.

-4. A knee strap is a great choice for a knee brace if you suffer from knee pain caused by poor patella tracking, runner’s knee / jumper’s knee (patellar tendonitis), or Osgood-Schlatter disease.
+A knee strap is a great choice for a knee brace if you suffer from knee pain caused by poor patella tracking, runner’s knee/jumper’s knee (patellar tendonitis), or Osgood-Schlatter disease.
 Patella straps fit under clothes and are easy to put on and take off.
 Wearing a patella knee strap helps prevent future patella injuries and can minimize knee pain with gentle compression on your patellar tendon.

-5. Closed and open patella braces might cause you to wonder about the difference between the two styles.
-Some braces come with an open patella which has a hole in the center of the brace, and other braces come with a closed (covered) patella.
-Braces with an open patella avoid knee pressure while offering extra kneecap support which allows for proper movement and tracking.
-On the other hand, closed patella braces offer slight compression at the kneecap with the same pressure as the rest of the knee.
+Patella braces come in two styles.
+One is an open patella style which has a hole above the kneecap area of the brace.
+The other style is a closed (covered) patella-style knee brace.
+Braces with an open patella avoid making unwanted pressure on the knee while offering extra kneecap support.
+This can allow for proper movement and tracking of the kneecap.
+On the other hand, closed patella braces offer slight compression at the kneecap while still offering the same pressure around other parts of the knee.

 Your doctor can help you decide which style is best for your particular pain and recovery needs.